Sam Shahidi: Shots Studios

 With the number of Shots users dropping, the Shahidis changed focus from software to content.
 Following the success of Awkward Puppets, they saw an opportunity in helping development of short form comedy and music videos.
 Shots was rebranded to Shots Studios, a talent agency and production studio for social media personalities, predominantly on YouTube.

 Shahidi is the chief product officer (CPO), chief creative officer (CCO), and head of the engineering division.
 He often analyzes viewer data on their videos, looking at whether viewers liked or disliked a video, or when a viewer decides to comment.
 Shahidi said, "Views are nice and our creators get a ton of them, but that's not the metric we look at.
 Our team really breaks down engagement and watches 'through rates'.
 We want to make sure our videos are watched until the end because that's what's going to trigger someone to share it".
 Shots Studios labels itself as a "family" as much as a talent agency and production company.

 Videos created by Shots Studios are viewed 40 million minutes per day on YouTube.
 They created more than 1,000 YouTube videos in two years' time, and they plan on expanding to Spotify, Apple Music, Netflix and YouTube Red.
 Justin Bieber is an investor and active business partner in Shots Studios.

 Shahidi was a co-executive producer on Vai Anitta, a Netflix original docu-series that followed Anitta.

 Both Shahidi brothers were honored by Billboard as Latin Power Players for their success in developing the Latin American music careers of Brazilian singer Anitta and Venezuelan-Italian artist Lele Pons.

 Along with his brother, Shahidi executive produced The Secret Life of Lele Pons, a Shots Studios-produced YouTube Originals docuseries offering a behind-the-scenes look at the titular star's previously-unknown relationship with various mental health conditions.
 They also produced "Best Kept Secrets with Lele Pons," a Spotify-exclusive podcast hosted by Pons that invites guests to share deeply personal experiences.

 Full Send

 In 2020, Shahidi joined the Full Send / Nelk team when his brother John became President of the company.

 In May 2021, Shahidi helped brother John and Nelk launch Happy Dad|Happy Dad Hard Seltzer.
 Shahidi is the CEO.

-Other endeavours
+Other endeavors

 Shahidi was part of the unveiling of the new uniforms of the Golden State Warriors in September 2014.
 A selfie with Harrison Barnes was retweeted 4,700 times.